-Unless stated otherwise in the test, each competitor must salute the judge at the start and end
+Unless stated otherwise in the test, each Athlete must salute the judge at the start and end of the test.

 - 1. The reins must be held in one hand when saluting, together with whip, if carried. - 2.
-Civilian athlete performs a salute by holding his free arm straight down to the side and bowing the head. - 3.
+Civilian Athlete performs a salute by holding his free arm straight down to the side and bowing the head. - 3.
 Athletes in uniform give a military salute.